 High speed camera system: To investigate high speed fracture and other dynamic processes we use a HotShot 1280cc high speed camera capable of shooting 1000 frames per second into a 30 second high speed memory.

-- Flank collapse controls on Stomboli volcano: new insights from combined rock physics and remote sensing;
+- Flank collapse controls on Stromboli volcano: new insights from combined rock physics and remote sensing (with Turin);

 Copyright 2019.
 BritRock.org.
 All Rights Reserved.